-To do this on the Design step of the Campaign Builder, select the content block where you want the thumbnail for your video.
+To do this in the Campaign Builder, select the content block where you want the thumbnail for your video.
 Then click the Source icon (< >) in the editor toolbar, and add the following code where you want your video to appear.

 Replace SERVICE with the service name where your video is hosted and XXXX with your video's unique identifier.

 In addition to the basic video merge tag, you can set other parameters for how the thumbnail image will appear in your campaign.
 Some video-hosting services don't recognize all of the merge tag options, so check the table below to make sure your service supports the tags you add.